leviceccato/leviceccato.au/README.md

 See `package.json#scripts` for more commands.

+## Deployment

+This app is hosted on Render.
+Deploys must be manually triggered from the [Render dashboard](https://dashboard.render.com).

 ## Licenses

 All non-third-party source code is licensed under the [MIT license](http://opensource.org/licenses/mit-license.php).
 Content and images are © 2023 Levi Ceccato.